 The Open Service does not offer integrity information, and the determination of the quality of the signals will be left entirely to the users.
 There will be no service guarantee or liability from the Galileo Operating Company on the Open Service.

 The Safety-of-Life (SoL) service will be certified and its performances will be obtained by using certified dual-frequency receivers.
 Under such conditions, the future Galileo Operating Company will guarantee SoL.
 To benefit from the required level of protection, SoL is implemented in the frequency bands reserved for Aeronautical Radio-Navigation Services (L1 and E5).

 This service will increase safety, especially where there are no traditional ground infrastructure services.
 This worldwide seamless service will increase the efficiency of companies operating on a global basis - airlines and transoceanic maritime companies.
 The EGNOS regional European enhancement of the GPS system will be optimally integrated with the Galileo Safety-of-Life service to have independent and complementary integrity information (with no common mode of failure) on the GPS and GLONASS constellations.

 Commercial Service (CS)

 The Commercial Service (CS) is aimed at market applications requiring higher performance than offered by the Open Service.
 It provides added value services on payment of a fee.
 CS is based on adding two signals to the open access signals.
-This pair of signals is protected through commercial encryption, which is managed by the service providers and the future Galileo operating organisation.
+This pair of signals is protected through commercial encryption, which is managed by the service providers and the future Galileo operator.
 Access is controlled at the receiver level, using access-protection keys.

-Typical value-added services include service guarantees, precise timing services, provision of ionosphere delay models, local differential correction signals for extreme-precision position determination and other services based on the broadcast of system information data.
+Typical value-added services include service guarantees, precise timing services, the provision of ionosphere delay models, local differential correction signals for extreme-precision position determination and other services based on the broadcast of system information data.

 Public Regulated Service (PRS)